 17 May 2012 Ruling Case No. 137962: An independent contractor who provided credit applications on behalf of a bank was found to be thereby providing a “financial consulting service” and, therefore, was not a specified registrant.

-Under the Special Quick Method, the prescribeed rebate percentage is applied to all GST paid on purchases, other than those purchases for which an ITC may be claimed.
-In practice under this method, the prescribed percentage will be applied to all purchases other than puchases of specified supplies.
+Under the Special Quick Method, the prescribed rebate percentage is applied to all GST paid on purchases, other than those purchases for which an ITC may be claimed.
+In practice under this method, the prescribed percentage will be applied to all purchases other than purchases of specified supplies.